omarschall/omarschall/README.md

 2) How do these synaptic changes affect the circuit function?

  <img src="images/rflo_ex_modified_abridged.png" width=400>

+A randomly initialized recurrent neural network has relatively uninteresting dynamics, determined by the statistics of the initial weights.
+On the other hand, a fully trained network, for a sufficiently simple task, can often be "reverse-engineered" to understand how the intrinsic network dynamics facilitate the learned computation.
+What happens in between?

 ### My code
 My primary repository, vanilla-rtrl, contains NumPy-based modules for simluating vanilla recurrent neural networks doing a variety of simple tasks.
 The networks can be trained online using a variety of learning algorithms, optimizers, and continual learning methods.
 The repo also contains modules for analyzing the "journey" of an RNN's training process, allowing us to track a variety of evolving network properties over the course of learning.
 Details are in the README for the repo.